3d-dice/documentation/docs/usage/objects.md

         rollId: int,
         sides: int,
         theme: string,
+        themeColor: string,
       }
     ],
     sides: int,        // the type of die used
     theme: string      // the theme for this group of dice
+    themeColor: string // the theme color for this group of dice
     value: int         // the sum of the dice roll results and modifier }
 ]